yzhaiustc/Optimizing-DGEMV-on-Intel-CPUs/README.md

 SIMD, AVX512, OpenMP.

-## Requirement
+## Requirements

- We require processors supporting AVX512F instructions to run the code.
+ We require processors supporting AVX512F instructions to compile and run the code.